JackMatusiewicz/SecretSharing/README.md

 About
 -----
-An F# implementation of Shamir's Secret Sharing.
+An F# implementation of Shamir's Secret Sharing with as few third party dependencies as possible.

 Use
 -----